Popular Food Network Kosher Deli Chef From Teaneck Charged With Teen Sex Assaults

 The second woman said he groped and forcibly kissed her as part of a two-year series of assaults that began after she met him at a Fair Lawn temple when she was 15.

-Protestors turned up at his deli late last year as word of the suits spread.
+Protestors turned up at his deli late last year as word of the suits filed in Superior Court in Hackensack spread.
 Yehudiel denied the allegations in counterclaims against the women.

 Yehudiel’s attorney called the suits “false and frivolous,” characterizing them as extortion attempts that are “absolutely baseless and defamatory in nature” and part of a campaign of "hate, prejudice and discrimination."